jba123/evm-londoncoin/README.md

-# EVM-BABBLE
+# EVM-Londoncoin
-Ethereum Virtual Machine and Babble Consensus
+Ethereum Virtual Machine and LondonCoin Consensus LondonCoin is building the improved core utilizing "Push-Pull" algorithm.
+Original code provided by Mosaic Networks.

-EVM-BABBLE is a wrapper for the Ethereum Virtual Machine (EVM) which is intended
+EVM-Londoncoin is a wrapper for the Ethereum Virtual Machine (EVM) which is intended
-to work in conjunction with a Babble node.
-Ethereum transactions are passed to Babble
+to work in conjunction with a Londoncoin node.
+Ethereum transactions are passed to Londoncoin
 to be broadcasted to other nodes and eventually fed back to the State in Consensus
 order.
-Babble ensures that all network participants process the same transactions
+Londoncoin ensures that all network participants process the same transactions
 in the same order.
 An API service runs in parallel to handle private accounts
 and expose Ethereum functionality.